ViswasS/GDP_Group_02/README.md

 **Doctors/Dermatologists:** Use the secure web portal to validate AI responses, approve treatment, and update patient history.

 **Healthcare Administrators:** Use aggregated and anonymized data to identify patterns in outbreaks and resource allocation.

+## Maintainability

+AI models on the Edge device should be updateable independently, without requiring a full system reinstall.

+The system code should be modular to allow easy addition of new features, such as new exercise types or monitoring metrics.